art + exploration by Jennifer Drinkwater

 Free Shipping.
 (Life is complicated enough.)

-Twenty percent of sale supports the Quitman County Economic Tourism & Development, Inc, a nonprofit organization creating economic growth and development by promoting tourism, helping improve public education opportunities, and promoting positive social and cultural transformation in Quitman County, Mississippi.
+Twenty percent of profit supports the Quitman County Economic Tourism & Development, Inc, a nonprofit organization creating economic growth and development by promoting tourism, helping improve public education opportunities, and promoting positive social and cultural transformation in Quitman County, Mississippi.

 The community story that inspired Rosenwald….